mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Overall:

+* differnet code for different scenarios
+* no sanity checks
+* no fallback to sliding window
+*

+project_video:
+- no big issues, gradx of L space then sliding window then detect from prev, filtering with hist size 50

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.